Oulu

+Oulu's neighbouring municipalities are: Hailuoto, Ii, Kempele, Liminka, Lumijoki, Muhos, Pudasjärvi, Tyrnävä and Utajärvi.
+Oulu is the third northernmost city in the world with a population of over 100,000, after Murmansk and Norilsk in Russia.

-Due to its large population and geopolitically economic and cultural-historical location, Oulu has been called the "capital of Northern Finland".
-Oulu is also considered one of Europe's "living labs", where residents experiment with new technology (such as NFC tags and ubi-screens) on a community-wide scale.
-Despite only ranking in the top 2% universities, the University of Oulu is regionally known in the field of information technology.
-Oulu has also been very successful in recent urban image surveys; in a study published by the Finnish Economic Survey in 2008, it received the best ranking of large cities in image ratings across the country, including ratings from respondents in all provinces.
+Due to its large population and geopolitical, economic and cultural-historical position, Oulu has been called the "capital of Northern Finland".
+Oulu is also considered one of Europe's "living labs", where residents experiment with new technologies (such as NFC tags and ubi-screens) on a community-wide scale.
+Although only in the top 2% of universities, the University of Oulu is regionally renowned in the field of information technology.
+Oulu has also been very successful in recent city image surveys; in a study published by the Finnish Economic Survey in 2008, Oulu received the best image rating among large cities in the country, including ratings from respondents in all provinces.
+In the 2023 T-Media survey, Oulu was tied with Kuopio as the second most attractive city in Finland, while Tampere was ranked first.
+In 2025, Oulu had the cleanest air quality among all European cities according to European Environment Agency (EEA).

-Once known for wood tar and salmon, Oulu has evolved into a major high-tech centre, particularly in IT and wellness technology.
-Other prominent industries include wood refining, chemicals, pharmaceuticals, paper, and steel.
+Once known for wood tar and salmon, Oulu has become a major high-tech centre, particularly in IT and wellness technology.
+In 2024, Oulu placed third in the European Commission’s Capital of Innovation Awards (iCapital) in the Rising Innovative Cities category.
+Other important industries include wood processing, chemicals, pharmaceuticals, paper and steel.

-Oulu has been chosen as the European Capital of Culture for 2026.
+Oulu has been selected as the European Capital of Culture for 2026.